gowww/app/README.md

 })
 ```

-In views, you can retrive errors under key `errors` which is always present, even if the errors map is empty:
+In views, you can retrive translated errors under key `errors` which is always present, even if the errors map is empty:

 ```HTML
 <input type="email" name="email" value="{{.email}}">